Haz3-jolt/DasaBot/README.md

 ### Summary

-DasaBot is a versatile Discord bot designed to provide information about cutoffs, college lists, and closest airports.
+DasaBot is a Discord bot designed to provide information about cutoffs, college lists, and closest airports.
 It offers these details via Discord slash commands, processes the requests in [mainBot.py](DASABot/mainBot.py), communicates with [connectRankDB.py](DASABot/connectRankDB.py) for relevant data, and analyzes user input for any college nicknames (e.g., "nitt" for NIT Trichy).
 It retrieves data from a Google Sheets database and delivers the results to Discord.

 **Note:** This project is a fork of the original [DasaBot](https://github.com/DASA-boys/DASA-Bot), a collaborative effort of several authors.